 In Question 27, how does the CDFI Fund want Applicants to discuss additional private investment as a result of the proposed QLICIs described in the Business Strategy section (Questions 17, 18, and 21(e))?

 Applicants should discuss the extent that projected QLICIs will stimulate additional private investment and examples of past investments that have stimulated additional private investment.
-Example discussions on additional private investment include, but are not limited to:
+Examples of additional private investment include, but are not limited to:

 Example 1: If the Applicant’s pipeline investments are part of or coordinated with local economic development plans, the Applicant may discuss the expected additional private investments (e.g., new businesses opened, new housing developed, etc.) included in such plans.